Big-The/BulkToolsForUnity/Assets/BulkTools/UtilPack/UtilPack.md

 # Util Pack Module

 ## About
+This module acts as the miscellaneous module, and will be where I put any tools that seem to small to bother with giving them their own module.
-Includes multiple simple util extension methods, and variable tpyes.
+It includes multiple simple util extension methods, and variable types.
 Expanded systems include:
 - List Extensions (Shuffling)
 - RandomExtras (Sequences, Weighted Random)